Deep Model Predictive Control with Stability Guarantees: Conclusion

 A deep learning based control algorithm is presented for safety critical systems by combining the approaches of adaptive control, generative neural network and tube MPC.
 The proposed approach is advantageous over tube MPC when uncertainties are matched.
-It is demonstrated with the help of a numerical experiment that our approach with a single layer neural network has mean square error smaller than that of tube MPC but is not able to adapt in the presence of abrupt change in uncertainties, whereas the deep MPC with a very small network is able to adapt well.
+It is demonstrated with the help of numerical experiments that our approach with a single layer neural network (shallow MPC) outperforms tube MPC but results in some offset.
+The advantage of deep MPC is demonstrated in terms of further improvement in performance and convergence to a very close vicinity of origin.
 Our approach is conservative in the sense that constraint tightening is required to satisfy constraints.
 Therefore, it is worth investigating along the lines of \cite{deep_tube_learning, dynamic_tube_How}.
-Some interesting extensions of the present approach may incorporate output feedback, unreliable channels \cite{PDQ_intermittent, ref:PSC18} and/or interacting agents.
-Since MPC experiences a bounded disturbance, we are able to ensure input-to-state stability of the closed-loop states.
-Some modifications in MPC may ensure asymptotic stability for small gain type reconstruction error by choosing some suitable common Lyapunov function.
+Some interesting extensions of the present approach may incorporate output feedback, unreliable channels \cite{PDQ_intermittent, ref:PSC18}.
+Our approach ensures input-to-state stability of the closed-loop states.
+In addition, convergence of states to origin is also guaranteed if certain verifiable conditions are satisfied.